 It is all about the way nature intended for our pets to live.
 Holistic Pet Care most importantly, hinges around the right species appropriate nutrition.
 Which sets up your pet's inner vitality and gives them optimal health and immune support for life.

-We use herbal, organic, natural solutions for our pets health care needs and minimize or completely avoid the use vaccinations.
+We use herbal, organic, homeopathic, colloidal silver and other natural solutions for our pets health care needs and minimize or completely avoid the use vaccinations.

-Over vaccination has been proved to have harmful side affects.
+Over vaccination has been proved to have harmful side effects.
 Even one rabies vaccine can cause irreversible damage to a pet with a compromised immune system.
 We need more education in this area for sure!
-There are a number of reasons that you should consider Holistic Pet Care, but here are 3 major ones:

 1) Veterinary Care is expensive.
 In fact, Veterinary Medicine has changed dramatically in the last 30 years, and is pricier now than ever before, one simple visit to the vet and you will be out over $100-$200, no matter what you go in for.
 Average Vet visits with any surgical costs involved for dog owners is around $800 and cat owners at least $500 last year.
 If your pet becomes seriously ill, you can easily spend thousands.
 The advanced allopathic Veterinary Industry can do wonderful advanced life saving procedures, but they have become a huge money making machine.